Paying customs and GST duties on an imported vehicle

 To register your vehicle, you need to complete the steps below:

-Documents you’ll need to bring to CLS
+Documents you need to submit to Customs either by

 photo ID (driving licence or passport)

 registration document (usually V5C which must include CO2 for cars and CC for vans)

 ferry ticket for bringing the vehicle to Jersey

 Step 2.
 Visit Driver and Vehicle Standards (DVS) at La Collette to:

 complete VRD 2 application form (available from the DVS registration office)

 You'll need to provide the following documents to the Driver and Vehicle Standards (DVS) office to complete your registration: